 Ms. drs.
 Jolanda den Heijer

 Study advisers Institute of Public Administration

-Please note: this information only applies to students who (are eligible to) start with MSc Public Administration on February 1st.
+Please note: this information only applies to students who (are eligible to) start with MSc Public Administration in February 2nd.

 The International and European Governance specialisation of the Master’s programme provides the essential theoretical background, knowledge and skills for the public leaders and policy makers of tomorrow to address the challenges of effective and legitimate governance in a globalized world.
 The specialisation is designed to enable students to gain a solid understanding of the complex nature of contemporary public governance arising from the interactions of supranational, international, national, and local actors and institutions.
 In this way we prepare students to critically evaluate, implement and design public policies and programs fit for societal problems that transcend national and regional borders.